Welcome to today's edition of the Rush 24-7 podcast.

 Somebody take the belt off of his slacks.

-Jeffrey Tubin is beside himself.
+Jeffrey Toobin is beside himself.

 And they literally are beside themselves.

-They have been hit Upside the head.
+They have been hit upside the head.

 They do not know what hit them.